KRakeesh04/s1/src/content/docs/electrical-fundamentals/14-power-and-power-factor.md

 :::note[The Beer Analogy]

-- Beer - Active power
-  Liquid beer is useful power.
+- Beer - Active power Liquid beer is useful power.
 The power that does the work.
-- Foam - Reactive power
-  Wasted or lost power.
+- Foam - Reactive power Wasted or lost power.
 The power that does the work.
-- Mug - Apparent power
-  Demand power, that is being delivered by the utility.
+- Mug - Apparent power Demand power, that is being delivered by the utility.

 :::

 ## Power factor

-In the above equation of $P_\text{avg}$, the $\cos\theta$ is called the power factor.
+If $\theta$ is the phase angle difference between $v$ and $i$, $cos(\theta)$ is called the power factor.

+Power factor appears in the equation of $P_\text{avg}$. $ $

 ```math
 \cos{\theta}=\frac{\text{Active power}}{\text{Apparent power}}